 There are too many examples of workers in the shipping industry getting hurt or even killed because of cranes or cargo.

-Inadequate Safety Training
+Inadequate Safety Training and Communication

 The error came in safety procedures.
 The workers were removing nut-and-bolt assemblies from the generator when it was suspended over them.
 They should have known that doing so was unsafe.